astronomer/docs/learn/airflow-decorators.md

 ---
-title: "Introduction to the TaskFlow API and Airflow decorators"
+title: "Introduction to the TaskFlow API and Apache Airflow® decorators"
 sidebar_label: "TaskFlow API & decorators"
-description: "An overview of Airflow decorators and how they can improve the DAG authoring experience."
+description: "An overview of Apache Airflow® decorators and how they can improve the DAG authoring experience."
 id: airflow-decorators
 ---